httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 To counter this, an application needs to validate the content of the fields covered in the signature in addition to ensuring that the signature itself validates.
 With such protections, the attacker's padding attack would be rejected by the field value processor, even in the case where the attacker could force a signature collision.

+## Cross-Application Signature Context {#security-signature-context}

+Multiple applications and protocols could apply HTTP signatures on the same message simultaneously.
+A naive verifier could become confused in processing multiple signatures, either accepting or rejecting a message based on an unrelated or irrelevant signature.
+In order to help an application select which signatures apply to its own processing, the application can declare a specific value for the `context` signature parameter.
+For example, a signature targeting an application gateway could require `context="app-gateway"` as part of the signature parameters for that application.

 # Privacy Considerations {#privacy}

 ## Identification through Keys {#privacy-identify-keys}